imba/imba.io/content/css.md

 				<p> "..."

 ```
-Breakpoint blocks are not as succint as inline breakpoint modifiers, but it makes some of us happier.
+Breakpoint blocks are not as succint as inline breakpoint modifiers, but it might add maintenance value for some.

 # Colors